Early benefit assessment: Detailed analysis of all G-BA resolutions

 A tour through the structure of our quantitative and qualitative analyses of each G-BA resolution. more >>

-In February, there were nine new G-BA decisions (Fig. A), eight new procedures were initiated (Fig. B).
-The price changes are shown in Fig. C, and 14 EU HTA procedures have now been started (see link).
+In March, there were 12 new decisions on early benefit assessment (Fig. A), and 15 new procedures were initiated (Fig. B).
+Price changes are shown in Fig. C and the current EU HTA procedures are listed via the link below.

 New reimbursement prices of AMNOG products are available here.